apache/incubator-ponymail/README.md

 ### Features include: ###
+* Importing from mbox files or an mod_mbox-driven site
 * Public and private list viewing based on auth
 * Cross-list threading
 * OpenSearch support for browsers (can add as search engine)